-5.2.1.9.2 Remove the double asterisk in figure 5.2.5 and remove the note for the double asterisk below the figure.
+5.2.1.9.2 Remove the double asterisk in figure 5.2.1.9.2 and remove the note for the double asterisk below the figure.

-At the end, add a new note to read as follows:

-“NOTE: The mark shown in Figure 5.2.5 in 5.2.1.9 of the twenty-first revised edition of the Recommendations on the Transport of Dangerous Goods, Model Regulations, may continue to be applied until 31 December 2026.”

-Chapter 5.4
+[transferred in 1.6.1.X] Chapter 5.4

+5.4.1.1.22 Add the following new 5.4.1.1.22:

+“5.4.1.1.22 Special provisions for the carriage of substances carried in molten state

-5.4.1.4.3 After (c), add the following new indent: “(d) Molten substances: When a substance, which is solid in accordance with the definition in 1.2.1, is offered for transport in the molten state, the qualifying word “MOLTEN” shall be added as part of the proper shipping name, unless it is already part of the proper shipping name (see 3.1.2.5);”
+When a substance, which is solid in accordance with the definition in 1.2.1, is offered for carriage in the molten state, the qualifying word “MOLTEN” shall be added as part of the proper shipping name, unless it is already part of the proper shipping name (see 3.1.2.5);”

-Renumber existing indent (d) to (e).

-At the end, add the following new indent:
+(ADR:) 5.4.1.1.15 In the heading, replace “substances stabilized by temperature control” by “stabilized and temperature controlled substances”.

+Amend the text under this heading to read:

-“(f) Stabilized and temperature controlled substances: Unless already part of the proper shipping name the word “STABILIZED” shall be added to the proper shipping name if stabilization is used and the words “TEMPERATURE CONTROLLED” shall be added to the proper shipping name if stabilization is by temperature control or a combination of chemical stabilization and temperature control (see 3.1.2.6).”
-Amend the paragraph below the heading to read as follows:
+“Unless already part of the proper shipping name the word “STABILIZED” shall be added to the proper shipping name if stabilization is used and the words “TEMPERATURE CONTROLLED” shall be added to the proper shipping name if stabilization is by temperature control or a combination of chemical stabilization and temperature control (see 3.1.2.6).

+If the words “TEMPERATURE CONTROLLED” are part of the proper shipping name (see also 3.1.2.6), the control and emergency temperatures (see 7.1.7) shall be indicated in the transport document, as follows:

+"Control temperature: ....°C Emergency temperature: .... °C"”.

+5.4.1.1.5 Amend the paragraph below the heading to read as follows:

-“ For dangerous goods transported in salvage packagings in accordance with 4.1.1.18, including large salvage packagings, larger size packagings or large packagings of appropriate type and performance level to be used as a salvage packaging, the words “SALVAGE PACKAGING” shall be included.
+“ When dangerous goods are carried in salvage packagings in accordance with 4.1.1.19, including large salvage packagings, larger size packagings or large packagings of appropriate type and performance level to be used as a salvage packaging, the words “SALVAGE PACKAGING” shall be added after the description of the goods in the transport document.

-For dangerous goods transported in salvage pressure receptacles in accordance with 4.1.1.19, the words “SALVAGE PRESSURE RECEPTACLE” shall be included.”
+When dangerous goods are carried in salvage pressure receptacles in accordance with 4.1.1.20, the words “SALVAGE PRESSURE RECEPTACLE” shall be added after the description of the goods in the transport document.”5.4.1.1.21 Amend to read as follows:

-5.4.1.5.4 Replace “If the word “STABILIZED” is part of” by “If the words “TEMPERATURE CONTROLLED” are part of” and delete “when stabilization is by means of temperature control,”.

-5.4.1.5.12 Amend to read as follows:

-“5.4.1.5.12 Additional entries in the case of the application of special provisions
+“5.4.1.1.21 Additional entries in the case of the application of special provisions

-Where, in accordance with a special provision in Chapter 3.3, additional information is necessary, this additional information shall be included in the dangerous goods transport document.”
+Where, in accordance with a special provision in Chapter 3.3, additional information is necessary, this additional information shall be included in the transport document.”

+Chapter 5.5

+5.5.2.4.1 Number the indents as (a) to (c).

 Chapter 6.1

 6.1.1.2 In the second sentence, replace “successfully to withstand the tests” by “to successfully fulfil the requirements”.